 - In North Carolina and South Carolina, Offerpad uses the law offices of Hankin & Pack

-At closing, you’ll receive a check for your net proceeds — the cash offer price, minus Offerpad’s service fee, closing costs, and any repair credits.
+At closing, we’ll receive a check for our net proceeds — the cash offer price, minus Offerpad’s service fee, closing costs, and any repair credits.

 1–3% of offer price